Flipkart Big Shopping Days Sale Begins: Here Are the Best Deals

 Apple Watch Series 3

 The previous-generation Apple Watch Series 3 is down to Rs.
 24,900 (MRP Rs.
 28,900) for the 38mm variant while the 42mm variant is down to Rs.
 26,900 (MRP Rs.
-34,410) during the Flipkart Big Shopping Days sale.
+34,410) as part of the Flipkart sale offers.
 This is a decent deal if you're upgrading from the very first Apple Watch and don't want to spend a lot of money on the new Apple Watch Series 4.
 The Apple Watch can be a perfect wearable in case you're into fitness and already use an iPhone.

 Price: Starting from Rs.
 24,900